 Additionally, it is important to remember that Italian food customs and habits vary from region to region.
 For example, some Italian regions may not have as many options for vegetarian or vegan cuisine.
 As a result, it is always best to research the food options in each region before traveling.
 By doing so, you can be sure to enjoy all the delicious food Italy has to offer.

 Do try the pasta and pizza – a must-eat in Italy

 Pasta and pizza are two of the most popular dishes, and they are definitely worth trying when you visit Italy.
 Pasta is typically made with wheat flour, water, and eggs, and it can be served with a variety of meat and seafood sauces.
-Pizza is made with yeast dough, topped with tomato sauce and cheese, and then baked in an oven.
+Pizza in Italy is made with yeast dough, topped with tomato sauce and cheese, and then baked in an oven.
 In the best pizza places, you are likely to find long-risen sourdough pizza and trust me, that’s the high-quality treat you are looking for.

 Both pasta and pizza are staples of the Italian diet, and they have been enjoyed for centuries.
 If you’re looking for a truly authentic Italian experience, be sure to try the pasta and pizza.
 You won’t be disappointed, as long as it’s not a low-quality touristy restaurant!

 Italians always use cutlery when eating, but when it comes to pizza, using your hands is totally allowed.
 We usually use fork and knife to cut the round pizza into triangular slices and then fold them and just eat with our hands.